Black Hills: Cenozoic

 Fallingrock cliff in Dark Canyon.
 The rock is of Paleozoic age but is capped with a Cenozoic gravel terrace.

 The preceding layers were deposited horizontally.
 All of them can be seen in core samples and well logs from the flattest parts of the Great Plains.
 It took a period of uplift to bring them to their present topographical levels in the Black Hills.
 This uplift called the Laramide orogeny, began around the beginning of the Cenozoic and left a line of igneous rocks through the northern hills superimposed on the rocks already discussed.
 This line extends from Bear Butte in the east to Devils Tower in the west.
-Evidence of Cenozoic volcanic eruptions, if this happened, has long since been eroded.
+Evidence of Cenozoic volcanic eruptions, if they happened, has long since been eroded.

 The Black Hills also has a 'skirt' of gravel covering them in areas, which are called pediments.
 Formed as the waterways cut down into the uplifting hills, they represent the former locations of today's rivers.
 These beds are generally around 10,000 years old or younger, judging by the artifacts and fossils found.
 A few places, mainly in the high elevations, are older, as old as 20 million years, according to camel and rodent fossils found.
 Some gravels have been found but for the most part, these older beds have been eroded.

+Holocene

+Stratigraphic records indicate environmental changes in the land, such as flood and drought patterns.
+For example, large-scale flooding of the Black Hill basins occurs at a probability rate of 0.01, making such floods occur on average once in every 100 years.
+During The Medieval Climate Anomaly, or the Medieval Warm Period, flooding increased in the basins.
+A stratigraphic record of the area shows that during these 400 years, thirteen 100-year floods occurred in four of the region's basins, while the same four basins from the previous 800 years only experienced nine floods.